jwilliams0n/Discord.js-Bad-Links/README.md

       You will ALSO need to provide your own api for this to work.

-An update for this to work with a json of blocked URL's will be coming soon.
+An update for this to work with a json file of blocked URL's will be coming soon.

 Permissions Required for this to work:
 - Manage Roles